Mesosaurus: Palaeobiology

+Diet

 Mesosaurus had a small skull with long jaws.
-The nostrils were located at the top, allowing the creature to breathe with only the upper side of its head breaking the surface, in a similar manner to a modern crocodile.
 The teeth were originally thought to have been straining devices for the filter feeding of planktonic organisms.
 However, this idea was based on the assumption that the teeth of Mesosaurus were numerous and close together in the jaws.
 Newly examined remains of Mesosaurus show that it had fewer teeth and that the dentition was suitable for catching small nektonic prey such as crustaceans.

+Locomotion

+Mesosaurus was one of the first reptiles known to have returned to the water after early tetrapods came to land in the Late Devonian or later in the Paleozoic.
+It was around 1 m in length, with webbed feet, a streamlined body, and a long tail that may have supported a fin.
+It probably propelled itself through the water with its long hind legs and flexible tail.
+Its body was also flexible and could easily move sideways, but it had heavily thickened ribs, which would have prevented it from twisting its body.
 The pachyostosis seen in the bones of Mesosaurus may have enabled it to reach neutral buoyancy in the upper few meters of the water column.
 The additional weight may have stabilized the animal at the water's surface.
 Alternatively, it could have given Mesosaurus greater momentum when gliding underwater.
+Biomechanical analysis of its body suggests that Mesosaurus would have been a relatively slow swimmer, with its optimal swimming speed in both hypersaline water and seawater most likely being between 0.15 to 0.41 m/s.

 While many features suggest a wholly aquatic lifestyle, Mesosaurus may have been able to move onto land for short periods of time.
 Its elbows and ankles were restricted in their movement, making walking appear impossible.
 It is more likely that if Mesosaurus moved onto land, it would push itself forward in a similar way to living female sea turtles when nesting on beaches.
+A study on vertebral column proportions suggested that, while young Mesosaurus might have been fully aquatic, adult animals spent some time on land.
+This is supported by the rarity of adult animals in aquatic settings, and a coprolite possessing drying fractures.
+However, how terrestrial these animals were is difficult to say, as their pachyostosis and other adaptations for an aquatic lifestyle would have made foraging on land difficult.